saschacollinet/neuefische-cheatsheets/how-to-setup-a-new-react-app.md

 7. Add all files in your local repository with "`git add .`" to stage them for the initial commit

-8. Use "`git commit -m "Initial Commit`" to commit the staged files
+8. Use "`git commit -m "Initial Commit"`" to commit the staged files

 9. Create a new repository on GitHub: https://github.com/new